 - Car Fu: Tessa runs down the mortal villain in “See No Evil” with her car, though she only resorted to it when he was about to kill Richie.
 Although it doesn't kill him, Tessa is still shaken by her actions and the realization that she could have killed him.

 - Cassandra Truth: Cassandra, whose initial efforts to get Duncan and Joe to believe her about Kronos, Methos and The Horsemen meet with some extreme doubt.

-- Chronic Hero Syndrome: Need a problem solver?
-Being harassed by lowlifes?
+- Chronic Hero Syndrome: Being harassed by lowlifes?
 Got an immortal psycho on your case?
-Want your fence painted?
+Want your fence painted?!
 Just call Duncan MacLeod!